PassFort/json-schema-to-flow-type/README.md

 ## Usage

 The code snipped below shows the most common usage of this module.
 The script imports a json file containing your json-schema, it will then convert it into a string of flow types, which is then written into a type definitions file.
-This should cover most use cases for, but the exported API is described [below](#apis).
+This should cover most use cases, but the exported API is described [below](#apis).

 ```javascript
 const {writeFileSync} = require('fs');